This page outlines the management and governance of the Holy Cross website.

 Web Permissions and Roles

-Topics covered during the workshop are:
+Topics covered during the training session are:

 - Exploring the structure of the new website